opsgility/virtual-partner-bootcamp/Azure Infrastructure/Day 4 - AKS/AKS Challenge/lab guide/Exercise 1.md

 ## Accessing Microsoft Azure

-Launch Chrome from the virtual machine desktop and navigate to the URL below.
+Launch Chrome from your desktop and navigate to the URL below.
 Your Azure Credentials are available by clicking the Cloud Icon at the top of the Lab Player.

 ```sh
 https://portal.azure.com
 ```

+This deployment was executed from the VM `challengeloader` in the `challengedeployrg` resource group.
+This VM has all of the required tooling installed you will need for the completion of this challenge such as the Azure CLI and kubectl.

+You can SSH to the VM using the following credentials:

+- Username: **demouser**
+- Password: **demo@pass123**

 ## Challenge 1: Implementing AKS to meeting customer requirements